Expressions¶

 In DataFusion an expression is an abstraction that represents a computation.
-Expressions are used as the primary inputs and ouputs for most functions within DataFusion.
+Expressions are used as the primary inputs and outputs for most functions within DataFusion.
 As such, expressions can be combined to create expression trees, a concept shared across most compilers and databases.

-The first expression most new users will interact with is the Column, which is created by calling col().
-This expression represents a column within a DataFrame.
-The function col() takes as in input a string and returns an expression as it’s output.
+The first expression most new users will interact with is the Column, which is created by calling col()

 In the following example we create expressions for the column named color and the literal scalar string red.
 The resultant variable red_units is itself also an expression.